smulewicz/AudienceVersus/README.md

 It's a website made as a part of [AudienceVersus plugin][url_spigotplugin] for Spigot.
 > __AudienceVersus__ is a Spigot plugin inspired by [a6d video][url_a6d-video] that gives your donators some control over your Minecraft server.

+> __AudienceVersus__ is a platform made for streamers that gives the audience some control over the game.

 ### License
 ```
 MIT License